Bronchiectasis is a type of scarring in the lungs. Mucus can collect in the scarred area and infections occur in this mucus.

 - has blue lips or tongue

-Chest CT scans are special x-rays.
-They show Bx damage well and so are the best way to diagnose this condition.
-The image to the right is of a chest CT scan showing Bx damage in one lung.
+Chest CT scans show Bx damage well.
+This image of a chest CT scan shows Bx damage in one lung.

 Some children with Bx may benefit from inhalers because they also have asthma.